 .repo/manifests/ directory.
 See manifest-format.md for instructions on updating the

--u: specify a URL from which to retrieve a manifest repository.
-The common manifest can be found at
+-u: Specify a URL from which to retrieve a manifest repository.
+The common manifest is found at

--m: select a manifest file within the repository.
-If no manifest name is selected, the default is default.xml.
+-m: Select a manifest file within the repository.
+If no manifest name is selected, the default is

--b: specify a revision, i.e., a particular manifest-branch.
+-b: Specify a revision, that is, a particular manifest-branch.

 .repo/ or a subdirectory of the parent directory.

 Downloads new changes and updates the working files in your local environment.
 If you run

 repo sync without arguments, it synchronizes the files for all projects.

 When you run